opentaps/open-climate-investing/book/Conclusion.md

 Ultimately we'll live in the world we worked to create.

-So it's time to get work.
+So let's get to work.